| || |

 A collaborative project of archaeologists, historians, and members of the local and descendant communities is underway to further research the social history of this demographically integrated town and to enhance its focus in our national memory and heritage.
 Participating organizations include the University of Illinois at Urbana-Champaign and Springfield, the Illinois State Museum, DePaul University, the University of Maryland's Center for Heritage Resource Studies, the University of Central Florida's Public History Program, and the New Philadelphia Association.
 Sprague's Kinderhook Lodge has also provided generous support.

 In 2005, this project succeeded in placing the entire town site of New Philadelphia onto the National Register of Historic Places as a nationally significant archaeological resource.
-In October 2008, nomination of the town site to National Historic Landmark status was approved by the National Historic Landmarks committee in Washington, D.C.
+In 2008, nomination of the town site to National Historic Landmark status was approved by the National Historic Landmarks committee in Washington, D.C.
 Patricia McWorter presented an eloquent and moving statement on behalf of the McWorter family at that hearing on the powerful legacies of New Philadelphia and Frank McWorter.
 This nomination received official support from U.S. Senators Barack Obama and Richard Durbin; U.S. Representatives Ray LaHood and John Shimkus; Illinois Senators Deanna Demuzio, Emil Jones, Jr., and John Sullivan; and Illinois Representatives Jil Tracy and Mary Flowers, among others.
-The nomination received final approval by the Secretary of the Interior on January 16, 2009, and the New Philadelphia town site is now recognized as a National Historic Landmark.
+The nomination received final approval by the Secretary of the Interior in January 2009, and the New Philadelphia town site is now recognized as a National Historic Landmark.

 Choose from the resources on the image below to learn more and to participate.
 Follow the field school link below to learn more about our ongoing archaeology work, supported by the National Science Foundation's Research Experiences for Undergraduates program.
 This site presents information in a basic web format.
 Go to our Web 2.0 portal if you'd like to participate in these discussions using more interactive resources.